Chief Brian Enterline | Fire Chief

 The Harrisburg Bureau of Fire exists to serve the City of Harrisburg, and when needed, the greater Harrisburg metropolitan area by providing effective fire suppression, emergency medical services, tactical rescue, urban search and rescue, water rescue, hazardous materials response, fire prevention, fire codes enforcement, and public safety educations.

 The Harrisburg Bureau of Fire operates out of three stations and the Office of the Fire Chief, which is located in the McCormick Public Safety Building at 123 Walnut Street in downtown Harrisburg, PA.
-Office personnel are the Fire Chief, Deputy Chief, Fire Safety Education and the Fire Inspector.
+Office personnel is the Fire Chief, Deputy Chief, Fire Safety Education, and the Fire Inspector.

 - Frequently Asked Questions